tpoisot/ms_proba_networks/ms/maintext.md

 degree of a node (how many interactions it is involved in) is a direct property of the node.
 The nestedness of a network (that is, the extent to which specialists and generalists overlap), on the other hand, is an emergent property that is not directly predictable from the degree of all nodes.
-Establishing a difference between direct and emergent properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they are the first moment of network units, whereas emergent properties are conceptually equivalent to variances or other higher-order moments.
+Though the difference may appear to be semantics, establishing a difference between direct and emergent properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they tend to be the first moment of network units, whereas emergent properties are conceptually equivalent to variances or other higher-order moments.

 In the recent years, the interpretation of the properties of network structure (as indicators of the action of ecological or evolutionary processes) has been